High School English--A Rhetorical Approach

 Description

 Mature listening, writing, speaking, and thoughtful class discussion will be a regular part of our class time, so students should be able to handwrite legibly and be willing to share their writing with others.
 This is how writers, readers, and thinkers grow—by looking at and talking about texts and writing with others.
-Students will be expected to arrive to class (A) on time, (B) attentive and well-rested, and (C) prepared with the week’s independent work printed, in hand, and fully completed.
+Students will be expected to arrive to class on time, well-rested, and prepared with each week's independent work.
+That said, we will also have a lot of fun along the way--I like to teach through a variety of activities, games, art, projects, and other methods that keep things interesting.

 I view my role more as mentor and coach, although I will hold students accountable through a variety of methods.
 I prefer systems of checks, checklists, and rubrics over grades because they make the skills we are working toward accessible and achievable.
 I will offer feedback verbally and sometimes in writing as we work toward our goals.